It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 - Bone marrow problems

-Lower doses of chelating drugs should be given if the patient is pregnant, as they can cause birth defects.
+Lower chelating drugs should be given if the patient is pregnant, as they can cause congenital disabilities.

 The objective of the second stage is to maintain normal copper levels after elimination.

-The doctor will prescribe zinc or tetrathiomolybdate if you have finished the first treatment or if you have no symptoms but have Wilson’s disease.
+The doctor will prescribe zinc or tetrathiomolybdate if you have finished the first treatment or have no symptoms but have Wilson’s disease.

 Zinc taken orally in the form of salts or acetate (Galzin) prevents the body from absorbing copper from food.

-Children with Wilson’s disease but no symptoms are given zinc to keep the condition from getting worse or slowing down.
+Children with Wilson’s disease but no symptoms are given zinc to keep the condition from worsening or slowing down.

-After the symptoms improve and their copper levels are normal, the therapy focuses on long-term maintenance.
+The therapy focuses on long-term maintenance after the symptoms improve and their copper levels are normal.

-This includes the continuation of zinc or chelation therapy and regular monitoring of the patient’s copper levels.
+This includes continuing zinc or chelation therapy and monitoring the patient’s copper levels regularly.

 You can also administer copper levels, avoiding foods with high levels, such as: